A camping shower is just a simple portable solar-heated shower. Mostly it’s not concerned with putting up a shade for privacy but only the water flow.

 Apply deep streams through the funnel, stream down into our jug’s spout, and dry; this ensures much surface is covered.

 The horn’s meeting point and the endpoint have to be layered with hot glue to ensure zero leakage.

 The funnel’s front side is not glued because it is supposed to be removable for regular cleaning.

-Place the front side on and provide they snug now turn to alow it is fixed tightly, making our shower head.
+Place the front side on and provide they snug now turn to allow it to be fixed tightly, making your shower head.

 Step 4: Making a proper hanging line

 With the ring, inverted fix the leg iron inside the vice and make a knot.
 Using hot glue drops, shut the knot on all sides.